uncommon-nickname/rusty-iterators-cpp/README.md

 ./build.sh --clang --compile-benchmarks
 ```

-All of the benchmarks measure the performance in release mode and run similar scenario using C++20 `std::ranges` (if it has a benchmarked feature) to compare how fast, or how slow we are.
+All of the benchmarks measure the performance in release mode and run similar scenario using C++20 `std::ranges` (if it is possible to recreate tested feature without writing a lot of code) to compare how fast, or how slow we are.

 ### Current measurements